Gentoo Social Contract

 Gentoo, the operating system, is derived from the base concept of knowledge described above.
 A Gentoo operating system should satisfy the self-hosting requirement.
 In other words, the operating system should be able to build itself from scratch using the aforementioned tools and metadata.
 If a product associated with an official Gentoo project does not satisfy these requirements, the product does not qualify as a Gentoo operating system.

-An official list of Gentoo projects is listed under the Gentoo Metastructure.
+An official list of Gentoo projects is listed under the Gentoo metastructure.
 A Gentoo project does not need to produce a Gentoo operating system in order to be officially recognized.

 Gentoo is and will remain free software

-We will release our contributions to Gentoo as free software, metadata or documentation, under the GNU General Public License version 2 (or later, at our discretion) or the Creative Commons - Attribution / Share Alike version 2 (or later, at our discretion).
+We will release our contributions to Gentoo as free software, metadata or documentation, under the GNU General Public License version 2 (or later, at our discretion) or the Creative Commons Attribution-ShareAlike License version 2.0 (or later, at our discretion).
 Any external contributions to Gentoo (in the form of freely-distributable sources, binaries, metadata or documentation) may be incorporated into Gentoo provided that we are legally entitled to do so.
-However, Gentoo will never depend upon a piece of software or metadata unless it conforms to the GNU General Public License, the GNU Lesser General Public License, the Creative Commons - Attribution/Share Alike or some other license approved by the Open Source Initiative (OSI).
+However, Gentoo will never depend upon a piece of software or metadata unless it conforms to the GNU General Public License, the GNU Lesser General Public License, the Creative Commons Attribution-ShareAlike License or some other license that fulfills the Free Software Definition or the Definition of Free Cultural Works.

 We will give back to the free software community